PeterLuschny/tabl/data/md/Moebius.tbl.md

-# MoebiusMat
+# Moebius
 ['A363914', 'A054525']

-MoebiusMat Triangle view
+Moebius Triangle view

 |  Row   |  Seq   |
 | :---   |  :---  |